LiamHz/liamhz.github.io/md-pages/index.md

 I played the board game go for years, and competed at canadian nationals

-shortly after, alphago crushed the world champion and my future career.
-I worked at AI labs during high school to cope
+shortly after, alphago crushed the world champion and my career dreams.
+To cope I worked at AI labs during high school

 went to university for a month, lived with 25 strangers in the desert, and then dropped out